nwilson512/techwriting-io-docusaurus/docs/sample-works/api.md

 ## The Rock Paper Scissors API

 The Rock Paper Scissors API (RPSAPI) is a REST API that allows you to play rock paper scissors against a computer player.
 Using the RPSAPI, you can revisit a proven and universal method of dispute resolution from your childhood.
-Although, I don't recommend using this to make any important life decisions.
+You can use this API to build your own rock paper scissors front end for the game itself, or use the supplied documentation endpoints to generate an automated reference.
+This API is particularly useful for students and in teaching environments exploring REST APIs or practicing front end development.

 Within the API, you can do the following: